sibycr18/Drumms/README.md

 ## Technologies Used

-- HTML: Provides the structure and layout of the webpage.
+- **HTML**: Provides the structure and layout of the webpage.
-- CSS: Handles the visual styling and responsiveness of the app.
+- **CSS**: Handles the visual styling and responsiveness of the app.
-- JavaScript: Implements the drum interaction, key mappings, and audio playback.
+- **JavaScript**: Implements the drum interaction, key mappings, and audio playback.
 - Audio files: Sound samples in an appropriate format (e.g., WAV, MP3).

 ## Usage